ermakovich/ermakovich/src/posts/git-branches-are-not-branches/index.md

 cover_image: './trees.jpeg'
 ---

 I personally love Git.
 It is much better than anything else I've used before.
 However there is one feature I don't like.
-I'm talking ability to merge branches.
+I'm talking about ability to merge branches.

 You may ask why?
 Well, lets imagine a tree.
 Branches grow from it's trunk and never collide.
 Speaking in terms of graph theory there are no cycles.
 In Git you can create cycles by merging a branch into trunk (aka _master_) or into another branch.
 This is because Git represents history not as a [tree](http://en.wikipedia.org/wiki/Tree_%28data_structure%29), but rather as a structure called [directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) (DAG).